Your Guide to Choosing the Perfect HOA Manager in South Orange County

 -

-Look For: Companies that employ certified managers and support professional development.
-This demonstrates a commitment to quality service and expertise.
-A management company holding the Accredited Association Management Company (AAMC) designation from CAI is often a plus.
+Look For: Firms that hire certified managers and encourage professional development.
+This is a quality of caring, service, and know-how evident.
+Frequently, a management company that is designated an Accredited Association Management Company (AAMC) by CAI can be a benefit.

 A Tailored Approach: One Size Doesn’t Fit All

-Your community in Aliso Viejo has different needs than one in Coto de Caza.
-The best companies customize their services.
+Your Aliso Viejo community has different requirements to one in Coto de Caza.
+The best companies not only tailor their services to suit your needs, but also your interests.

 -

-Question: How will you tailor your services to meet our specific needs and community culture?
-How do you approach onboarding a new community?
+Question: How will you customize your services to reflect our unique requirements and culture of our community?
+How do you onboard a new community?

 -

-Look For: Companies that take the time to understand your governing documents, challenges, and goals, rather than offering a rigid, inflexible service package.
-They should feel like a partner, not just a vendor.
+Look For: Firms that put the effort into understanding your governing documents, your challenges and your goals, instead of proposing some inflexible, one-size-fits-all service package.
+They should feel like a partner, not simply a vendor.

 The Search Process: Finding Your Ideal Management Match in SoCal